-With Shark Week on the horizon, I thought this week’s charity blog should focus on the health of our planet’s oceans.
-As you may know, Earth has a major plastic problem.
-Each year, approximately 8 million tons of plastic waste is being dumped in our oceans, which has had devastating consequences for marine life.
-We only get one planet – it’s absolutely vital that we treat it with care.
-While tackling this problem may be an uphill battle, there are many charities who aim to clean up our oceans and protect our ecosystems by reducing plastic waste.
+We decided to focus this week’s charity blog on the state of our planet’s oceans.
+As you may be aware, the planet has a serious plastic problem.
+Approximately 8 million tons of plastic waste are poured into our oceans each year, causing catastrophic effects for marine life.
+We only have one planet, so it’s critical that we treat it with respect.
+While combating this issue may be difficult, many organisations are working to reduce plastic waste in order to clean up our oceans and protect our ecosystems.

-Here are some of my favorite charities dedicated this cause and what they’re doing to protect our planet from plastic pollution:
+Some of our favorite charities dedicated to this subject and what they’re doing to safeguard our planet from plastic pollution are listed below:

-Plastic Oceans is a charity which seeks to solve the plastic waste problem by educating the public on the dangers of plastic pollution.
-They believe that changing the way people think about plastic is the only way to fully eradicate this problem.
+Plastic Oceans is a non-profit organization dedicated to educating the public about the risks of plastic pollution.
+They feel that changing people’s attitudes around plastic is the only way to completely eliminate the problem.

 Some of the projects used to accomplish this goal include: